 77-728 CA/O visited a prisoner at a county jail who complained that police officers were unduly rough when he resisted arrest.
 CA/O's investigation revealed that the complainant's neighbors had complained about being terrorized by him.
 There was no evidence to substantiate the prisoner's complaint about the police.
 CA/O so informed the prisoner and further informed him that the neighbors had a right to police protection.
 CA/O urged the prisoner to contact an attorney about the charges he wanted to file.
-CA/O later learned the charges against him were dropped and he was released without further mention made of his intended lawsuit.
+CA/O later without further mention made of his intended lawsuit.